 Why: Western Caribbean cruises tend to focus on Mexico's Caribbean coast, including the island of Cozumel, and Jamaica.
 Mexico is a dream for active types with an interest in archaeology and Mayan culture, as well as for snorkelling and scuba diving fans.
 Jamaica also has a reputation as a livewire destination, offering everything from horseback riding and river rafting, to climbing the Dunn's River Falls and cycling up the Blue Mountains.
 The Cayman Islands (where you'll find some of the Caribbean's best coral reefs), Cuba, Haiti and the Dominican Republic also have plenty to offer.

-Who: We like Thomson Cruises' itineraries on Thomson Dream, which include Cuban Fusion, Pride of Panama and Mayan Treasures.
+Who: We like Thomson Cruises' itineraries on TUI Discovery 2, which include Cuban Fusion, Pride of Panama and Exotic Explorer.
 These all have the option of a cruise and stay extension in Jamaica, so you can take excursions into the rainforest or up Mystic Mountain, where you can bobsled your way back down.
 If wildlife's your thing, a Black River safari will give you the chance to see endangered American crocs.
 There's also plenty of nightlife on the island for those who like to stay up late.

 Why: The outdoorsy lifestyle rules in Australia and New Zealand, so you'll have ample opportunity to enjoy the weather.
 Relaxed New Zealand is blanketed with forests, mountains, lakes, valleys, fjords and beaches, making it one of the best hiking destinations in the world.
 Australia, on the other hand, has gorgeous beaches, invigorating watersports, the Great Barrier Reef, iconic cities and the Sydney Harbour National Park.